-Borrowers owe more than $140 billion dollars in private student loans—loans made by banks and other private lenders without the involvement of the federal government.
+Borrowers owe more than $140 billion in private student loans—loans made by banks and other private lenders without the involvement of the federal government.
 These loans are riskier than federal student loans and contain fewer safeguards for borrowers who have trouble managing their monthly payments.
 These include predatory loans made by failed for-profit college operators, big banks, and private lenders—loans that are then sold and resold using practices that mirror the worst aspects of the crisis-era mortgage market.

 Adding insult to injury, these loans are not eligible to be discharged through the normal bankruptcy process, ensuring predatory debt follows the most vulnerable borrowers throughout their financial lives.